 Assumed Collaboration Through Osmosis

 True collaboration doesn’t just happen.
 It takes a host of communication and negotiation skills to create and support a collaborative work environment between leaders, teams, business units, silos, globally distributed groups, and so forth.
 Unfortunately, many leaders assume that people will successfully collaborate on projects just because they are asked to work together—what we’ve termed “collaboration through osmosis.”

 The truth, though, is that collaboration takes hard work from everyone involved, as well as specific learned skills in areas like communication, negotiation, change management, project management, Scrum DevOps, agile service, and much more.

 Innovation for Innovation’s Sake

-The challenges described here are common among leaders, and overcoming them can be frustrating and time-consuming without a cohesive plan of action.
+The challenges described here are common among leaders, and overcoming them can be frustrating and time-consuming without a cohesive plan of action on team management.
 The Leadership Elevation Framework and the Leadership Learning Lifecycle were developed by Omnikron to give leaders and potential leaders a pathway to excellence.

 Check out similar articles: Effective Leadership Starts with Self-Awareness